About

 Over these years I’ve honed my processes and product offering to align with a strong set of values.
 I believe that as knitters, craftspeople and human beings, we should care about the provenance of the materials we use.

 1. Supporting local.
-The yarn I offer is all made from locally sourced fibre, grown by happy, well-treated animals on farms I’ve visited numerous times.
-My yarn is all spun at small mills in the UK – I aim to reduce ‘yarn miles’ wherever I can.
+The yarn I offer is all made from locally sourced fibre, grown by happy, well-treated animals on farms I’ve visited numerous times - and often relatively local to where I am in Wiltshire - plus each skein of my hand-dyed yarn is spun at a small mill in the UK.
+My aim is to reduce ‘yarn miles’ wherever I can so I always use British wool and spinning fibre.

 2. Considerate dye practices.
-I reuse dye water as many times as possible, use non-toxic dyes and ancillaries, and ensure that no materials are wasted.
-Residual water from dye pots is disposed of in the garden, where the slight acidity will benefit certain plants.
+When dyeing my yarn in small batches, use non-toxic dyes and ancillaries, reuse the dye water as many times as possible, and ensure that no materials are wasted.
+Residual water from dye pots is disposed of in the garden, where the slight acidity benefits certain plants.

 3. Biodegradable packaging.
 All orders are sent out in unbleached and undyed paper and card packaging, which can be safely composted at home or recycled.